TEEN LEARNER PERMITS

 HERE’S HOW TO GET YOUR CALIFORNIA LEARNER’S PERMIT IF YOU ARE UNDER 17 ½ YEARS OF AGE:

 STEP 1.
-Enroll in our engaging, informative and DMV Approved Online Driver Ed Course (Required for all students who will take the DMV Drive Test prior to their 18th birthday).
+CLICK HERE TO ENROLL, informative and DMV Approved Online Driver Ed Course (Required for all students who will take the DMV Drive Test prior to their 18th birthday).

 Students may start the driver education course at any age, but must be at least 15½ before taking the written permit test at the DMV.

 After completing the Final Exam at the end of the course, a certificate of completion will be mailed to you.
 The completion certificate must be present with you when you take the DMV written learner's permit test, so it is best to wait until you receive the certificate before scheduling your written test appointment at the DMV.

 STEP 2.
 Obtain Your Permit From the DMV